-The National School Boards Association’s Federal Relations Network (FRN) involves local school board members from every congressional district in the country who are committed to grassroots advocacy for public education.
-The FRN gives members an opportunity to make a difference in the education of our nation’s public school children.
-The ultimate goal of FRN advocacy is to make public education a top priority of the federal government.
+The National School Boards Association’s Advocacy Institute, formerly known as the Federal Relations Network (FRN) involves local school board members from every congressional district in the country who are committed to grassroots advocacy for public education.
+The Advocacy Institute gives members an opportunity to make a difference in the education of our nation’s public school children.

 MABE's FRN Committee meets throughout the year to discuss pending issues and coordinate meetings on Capitol Hill.
 The committee is comprised of board members appointed to represent the association in communicating NSBA and MABE positions to Maryland's federal delegation, including our two U.S. Senators and eight members of the U.S. House of Representatives.
-In addition, MABE representatives attend the annual FRN conference in Washington D.C., and participate in the "Day on the Hill" congressional office visits.
+In addition, MABE representatives attend the annual NSBA's Advocacy Institute (formerly FRN Conference) in Washington D.C., and participate in the "Day on the Hill" congressional office visits.

-MABE encourages all boards of education to participate in FRN and engage in advocacy at the federal level to ensure that our federal officials are well informed on the priorities and perspectives of local school systems and the fiscal and policy issues arising under the myriad federal programs impacting public education.
+MABE encourages all boards of education to participate in NSBA's Advocacy Institute and MABE's FRN committee to engage in advocacy at the federal level to ensure that our federal officials are well informed on the priorities and perspectives of local school systems and the fiscal and policy issues arising under the myriad federal programs impacting public education.

 For additional information, contact John Woolums, MABE's Director of Governmental Relations at (410) 841-5414 or firstname.lastname@example.org.

 Federal Updates & 2014 Advocacy Institute Conference Information